 If you like these tips please tell your friends and followers by using the share buttons below or recommending this blog post in your favorite blog bookmarking site.
 Thank you, I appreciate your support and look forward to seeing you here again soon.
 Happy writing!

-Sue Anne Dunlevie is a Professional Blogger and Blogging Coach.
-She works one on one with clients to take their blogs to the next level.
+Sue Anne Dunlevie helps women bloggers succeed online.
+She works one on one with her clients to take their blogs to the next level.
 You can find Sue on Facebook, Twitter and Google+.